Head back to Kansas with Dorothy, fly to Never Never Land with Peter Pan, and read about the two writers that gave us these wonderful characters.

 1⁄2 cup plus 3 tbsp flour 1⁄4 cup cocoa powder Pinch of salt 2 tsp instant espresso powder 1⁄2 cup (1 stick) unsalted butter, room temperature 1⁄2 cup confectioner’s sugar

-shortbread edge from paper and keep on wire rack until completely cool.
+shortbread edge from paper and keep on a wire rack until completely cool.

-Remove shortbread from pan by lifting parchment paper.
-Carefully cut shortbread into eight equal wedges.
+* Remove shortbread from the pan by lifting parchment paper.
+Carefully cut the shortbread into eight equal wedges.

 Note: Chocolate Mocha Shortbread is a purely American spin on the Scots-Irish classic. ♦